HuyTanVan/system-design-series/README.md

 # System Design Series

-A collection of system design projects built from scratch to understand how scalable systems work in practice.
+My collection of system design projects built from scratch using **Go/Golang** to understand how scalable systems work in practice.

 Each project focuses on:
 - architecture design